 To make your experience with Colorado Ballet more enjoyable, we’ve compiled some important facts that are good to know whether you are attending the theatre or considering a purchase.
 Read below to learn more about how to make the best of your Colorado Ballet experience.

 Yes!
 Colorado Ballet offers great options for those interested in purchasing tickets to multiple productions.
 Save 25% on three performances and 25% on additional tickets.
 Season subscriptions for the 2014-2015 season are available now, click here to purchase a subscription.

 Tickets to individual performances are available at http://tickets.coloradoballet.org/single/EventListing.aspx.
-Single tickets will be on sale for the 2014-2015 season on July 15, 2014.
+Single tickets are on sale now!

 Colorado Ballet sells tickets on its own website, www.coloradoballet.org and through our partners at Altitude Tickets (formerly known as TicketHorse), www.altitudetickets.com.
 Occasionally, we will also sell tickets to select performances through Travelzoo and LivingSocial.
 Colorado Ballet does not partner with or endorse other ticketing services and we cannot guarantee the quality of ticketing services through other ticketing vendors.